-Salary for a PhD position is EUR2191 to EUR2801 per month gross, and for a postdoc position EUR2552 to EUR4028 per month gross.
+- salary for a PhD position is EUR2222 to EUR2840 per month gross, and for a postdoc position EUR2558 to EUR4084 per month gross

-If you are interested in one of these positions, please get in touch with Birna van Riemsdijk via email (m dot b dot vanriemsdijk at tudelft dot nl).
+If you are interested in one of these positions, you can get in touch with Dr. Birna van Riemsdijk via email (m dot b dot vanriemsdijk at tudelft dot nl) if you would like further information.
 Note that applications must follow the formal application procedure as detailed below.

 HOW TO APPLY

 Applications will be accepted until all positions have been filled.
-The first round of interviews will be conducted based on applications received before January 31st 2017.
+The first round of interviews will be conducted based on applications received by June 25th 2017.

 To apply, please submit the following application material to Hrfirstname.lastname@example.org and state the vacancy number in the subject line of the email: